AphelionWasTaken/PySN/README.md

 You will also need the Requests, CustomTkinter, BeautifulSoup, and PyYaml Python modules installed to run this program.
 To install these, open any terminal and type `pip install requests`, `pip install customtkinter`, `pip install beautifulsoup4`, and `pip install pyyaml`, respectively.

-If you have already cloned/downloaded this repo, you can easily install all of these modules by navigating to your PySN directory (where requirements.txt exists), and type `pip install -r -requirements.txt`.
+If you have already cloned/downloaded this repo, you can easily install all of these modules by navigating to your PySN directory (where requirements.txt exists), and type `pip install -r requirements.txt`.

 Once you have the modules, clone this repo or just click on the green Code button and download the zip folder, then run PySN.py with Python.
 Or run it in a terminal by navigating to the directory containing PySN.py and typing `python PySN.py`.